dhnblam/workshops/workshop.md

 * How is material selected for digitization?
 * How will this praxis affect future DH scholarship?
 * How to keep information about provenance of data?
-* How to should material be selected – research driven or decided librarians?
+* How  should material be selected – research driven or decided librarians?
 * How to account for and communicate these biases to researchers and students?

 ## Outcome
 The workshop is expected to facilitate the dialog between research and GLAM-institutions as well as sharing the lessons learned by libraries and archives.
-We also propose that we present the workshop outcomes at the conference as a first stepping stone to reach a wider audience, possibly leading to a proposal for the establishment of a Nordic/Baltic DHN working group in digital humanities in national libraries and archives.
+We also propose that we present the workshop outcomes at the conference as a first stepping stone to reaching a wider audience and contributing to the proposal for the establishment of a Nordic/Baltic DHN working group in digital humanities in national libraries and archives.

-## Preliminary Schedule
+## Preliminary Schedule (TBC)

 |Slot|Presenter|Topic|
 |---|---|---|